-31 Mar 10 Ways to Create Springtime Memories with your Family
+31 Mar Ten Ways To Create Springtime Memories With Your Family

 Springtime is a wonderful time to plan family outdoor activities with children and grandchildren.
-It’s also a perfect opportunity to create lifelong memories, start a new tradition, and to just get out of the house in the sunshine and leave those gray winter days behind!
+It’s also a perfect opportunity to begin creating memories, starting a new tradition, and to just get out of the house in the sunshine and leave those gray winter days behind!

 Here are ten ways to create springtime memories with your family:

 You may have certain locations that hold special and personal meaning, such as where you got engaged, your first job, the first house you lived in, or your elementary school.
 Choose one or two local places from your history and visit them with the family to share unique stories from this place in your life.